A TRIP TO TURKEY

 ITINERARY FOR A TRIP TO TURKEY

-Dubai to Istanbul on Emirates – 4 hours
+- Dubai to Istanbul on Emirates or Turkish Airlines – 4 hours

-But if money is no object and you really are more comfortable with Big Names, then look no further than the fabulous and newly opened Mandarin Oriental Bodrum, again located in Golturbuku, a few minutes drive from the Macakisi in a lush, green hillside with hidden beach areas reminiscent of Langkawi.
+But if money is no object and you really are more comfortable with Big Names, then look no further than the fabulous and newly opened Mandarin Oriental Bodrum.
+Located in Golturbuku, a few minutes drive from the Macakisi in a lush, green hillside with hidden beach areas reminiscent of Langkawi.